Garmin Forerunner 230 vs 235 - What's the difference?

 - Customize Your Watch and Your Training, Larger Screen - a 44% Larger Screen than the 225 but the Same Physical Size

-- Audio Prompts - Receive Audio Prompts from Your Connected Smartphone That Include Laps and Lap Times
+- Audio Prompts - Receive Audio Prompts from Your Connected Smartphone That Include Laps and Lap Times.
+Smartwatch Mode: Up to 9 days.
+GPS mode: Up to 11 hours

 There are a couple of negative comments that are different from the 230.
 Some disagree with the GPS accuracy of the GPS watch.
 There also seems to be issues with the real-time running parameters, such as pacing discrepancies.